Alex-FIR-IT/WireGuard-Append-Client-Config/README.md

 To ensure that the script "append_client.sh" is workable on you machine you need:

 1) Install qrencode.
-Do to that you need to put and execute the following command:
+To do that you need to put and execute the following command:
 ```bash
 sudo apt install qrencode
 ```